LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/ipfs-data/IPFS.md

 Having trouble with your request?
 Check out our [Direct Request Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ#direct-request-job-troubleshooting).

 :::caution
 This job has a configured gas limit of **500,000** for writing your result on-chain.
-If your transaction isn't returning any value after more than 60 seconds of waiting, click the above '**Oracle Address**' for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
+If your transaction isn't returning any value after more than 60 seconds of waiting, use the appropriate block explorer to navigate to the '**Oracle Address**' you entered into your consumer contract for this job to see if any recent transaction(s) have failed due to an '**out of gas**' error.
 If so, you'll need to either A) Return a smaller response, B) Split your request into multiple oracle transactions, or C) Contact us to request a higher gas allowance for your specific use case (may result in higher job pricing).
 :::

 ## Still need more help?